shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/articles/Output tags.md

 # Output tags

 Function [AOutput.Write]() supports links, colors, images, etc. For it use tags in text.
 Similar to HTML tags.
 Also text must start with `<>`.
-It works only when text is displayed in the editor's output pane, not when in console.
+It works only when text is displayed in the editor's output panel, not when in console.

 For most tags use this format: `<tag>text<>` or `<tag attribute>text<>`.